seamaster300/MeshBank-documentation/Roadmap.md

 Yes.
 Utilizing Ethereum Virtual Machine (EVM) we can run applications on the gigantic distributed computer.

 ### Who are possible partners in the project?
-Credit Card Processors, Banking institutions, Financial companies, Ecommerce platforms
+Banking institutions, credit card processors, financial companies, ecommerce platforms

 ### What should the results be?
 1. User can send, receive, and invest their Mesh
    - Send
+     - SDGFJKLSDFJKL
    - Receive
+     - SDFJKLSDFJKL
    - Invest
+     - sdfjklsdfjkl

 ### What are the boundaries of this project?